LuDanielPoyu/ASML-System-Integration-and-Software-Testing-Engineer/README.md

 ## P3 — React Log Viewer with Anomaly Flags

-**Problem.** Ops needed faster triage and clearer signals to move from logs to investigation state.
+**Problem:** Ops needed faster triage and clearer signals to move from logs to investigation state.

-**Solution.** A React web app that highlights anomalies via threshold and timestamp checks, supports filters and search, and links directly to the source record for follow-up.
+**Solution:** A React web app that highlights anomalies via threshold and timestamp checks, supports filters and search, and links directly to the source record for follow-up.

-**Highlights**
+**Highlights:**
 - See issues at a glance: Show row-level **anomaly badges** and time markers.
 - Work faster: **Filter** by module, severity, and time window and **instant search**.
 - One click to investigate: Build **deep links** to the exact record.
 - Smooth data loading: **React Query** handles fetch,caching, and retries; **TypeScript** for safer user interface code.

-**Impact**
+**Impact:**
 - **Handoff-to-investigation time ↓ ~60%**

 **UI Flow (simplified)**